awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

 + NTP
 + Windows activation

-## Traffic Mirroring service quotas<a name="traffic-mirroring-limits"></a>
+## Traffic Mirroring quotas<a name="traffic-mirroring-limits"></a>

-The following are the Traffic Mirroring service quotas for your AWS account\.
+The following are the quotas for Traffic Mirroring for your AWS account\.

-### <a name="traffic-mirroring-session-limits"></a>

-The following quotas apply to traffic mirror sessions:
+**Sessions**
 + Maximum number of sessions per account: 10,000
-+ Maximum number of sessions on a traffic mirror source network interface: 3
++ Maximum number of sessions per source network interface: 3

-### <a name="traffic-mirroring-target-limits"></a>

-The following quotas apply to traffic mirror targets:
+**Targets**
-+ Maximum number of traffic mirror targets per account: 10,000
++ Maximum number of targets per account: 10,000

-The following quotas apply to traffic mirror filters:
+**Filters**
-+ Maximum number of traffic mirror filters per account: 10,000
++ Maximum number of filters per account: 10,000

-The following quotas apply to a traffic mirror source to traffic mirror target ratio:
++ Maximum number of rules per filter: 10 †

+**Sources**
-+ Maximum number of mirror sources per Network Load Balancer: No limit
++ Maximum number of sources per Network Load Balancer: No limit
-+ Maximum number of mirror sources per a Dedicated instance type as target: 100
++ Maximum number of sources per a Dedicated Instance type as target: 100
-  + C3\.8XL
-  + C4\.8XL
-  + C5\.18XL
-  + C5N\.18XL
-  + C5D\.18XL
-  + p2\.16XL
-  + p3\.16xl
-  + G2\.8XL
-  + g3\.16xl
-  + m4\.10XL
-  + m5\.24XL
-  + m5d\.24XL
-  + R5\.24XL
-  + R5d\.24XL
-  + X1\.32XL
-  + X1e\.32XL

-   Maximum number of mirror sources per interface as a target attached to a non\-dedicated instance: 10
++ Maximum number of sources per interface as a target attached to instances that are not Dedicated Instances: 10 †

-  This quota cannot be increased\.

-The following quotas apply to traffic mirror filters:
-+ Maximum number of rules per filter: 10

-  This quota cannot be increased\.
+† This quota cannot be increased\.

 ## Checksum offloading<a name="traffic-checksum-offloading"></a>